New York Workers’ Comp

-If you’ve recently applied for and been granted workers compensation benefits in New York, you may be wondering whether your employer can fire you while on workers comp.
+If you’ve recently applied for and been granted New York workers comp benefits, you may be wondering whether your employer can fire you while on workers’ comp.

 Unfortunately, it’s possible.
 If the employer already has cause to fire you, such as poor work performance prior to your injury, or has already made the decision to lay off workers, you can be fired while receiving work comp benefits.